 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 I grew up in Tempe, Arizona, and I go back every year or so to visit.
-A few years ago, some of my friends began attending the Devoured Culinary Classic, a festival celebrating food & drink, each year in March.
+A few years ago, some of my friends began attending the Devour Culinary Classic, a festival celebrating food & drink, each year in March.
 Last year was my first time attending, and I enjoyed it so much that I went back again this year.

 Early March is the best time to visit Arizona.
 The weather is perfect, and there’s always a lot going on.
 On Friday, we went to a Spring Training game between the D-Backs & A’s at Salt River Fields, where I kicked off my weekend of gluttony with this hot dog covered with pulled pork and mac & cheese.

-On Saturday, I took the light rail line from my friend’s place in Tempe to the Phoenix Art Museum, where Devoured is held.
+On Saturday, I took the light rail line from my friend’s place in Tempe to the Phoenix Art Museum, where Devour is held.
 While the public transportation in the Phoenix area is generally poor, the light rail line is a great way to get between the two downtowns in about a half an hour.

 2-day tickets to Devoured cost $179 ($159 for members), while single-day tickets were $99/$89.
 Considering all of the great restaurants in attendance, this is a pretty good value.